-The Visual Basic Certificate of Achievement prepares students for entry-level positions such as: Visual Basic developer, .NET developer, and web database developer.
-Additionally, students will enhance their skills in working with spreadsheets and databases and these skills can be applied to degrees in MIS, web development, or any associated area.
+The Visual Basic Certificate of Achievement prepares students for entry-level positions such as: Visual Basic developer, .NET developer and web database developer.
+Additionally, students will enhance their skills in working with spreadsheets and databases.
+These skills can be applied to degrees in MIS, web development or any associated area.

-Student Learning Outcomes - upon completion, students will be able to:
+Program Learning Outcomes - upon completion, students will be able to:

-- develop and present a plan for improving a business using the business decision making model utilizing hardware and software applications such as word processing, spreadsheets, and/or databases. - design, create and debug an application incorporating class modules, bas modules, multiple forms, and database updating. - design, create, and debug a Web application using ASP.NET 3.5. - 1.
+- Develop and present a plan for improving a business using the business decision making model utilizing hardware and software applications such as word processing, spreadsheets or databases. - Design, create and debug an application incorporating class modules, bas modules, multiple forms and database updating. - Design, create and debug a Web application using ASP.NET 3.5. - 1.
 Meet the requirements for this certificate level. - 2.
 Complete the following.

-ACCT 86 Computer Accounting Systems 5
+Total Units Required 18.5

-CIS 3 Business Information Systems 4.5
+CIS 14B Visual Basic .NET Programming II 4.5

 CIS 14A Visual Basic .NET Programming I 4.5

-CIS 14B Visual Basic .NET Programming II 4.5
+CIS 3 Business Information Systems 4.5

-Total Units Required 18.5
+ACCT 86 Computer Accounting Systems 5